Rent Check

 My rent is below the median range.
 Can my landlord increase my rent?

-Your landlord can set rents at their discretion in line with market rates and the condition and features of the property.
-Rent can only be increased once every 12 months for periodic leases and fixed term leases of 2 years or more.
+Your landlord can set the rent at their discretion, in line with market rates and the condition and features of the property.

 • the median rent range for similar properties